Dominique Julia: Biography

+At the same time, he worked on the clergy, then on the religious history of Catholicism before the French Revolution.
+Two collections of works, one devoted to education, the other to pilgrimages, bring together his principal works, carried out over fifty years of research.

+The Académie des Sciences Morales et Politiques awarded her the Madeleine-Laurain-Portemer prize in 2017 for her body of work.

 Parcours

 Dominique Julia is a former student of the École normale supérieure (class 1960 Lettres) and agrégé d'histoire.
 He was research director at the CNRS and has taught at the European University Institute at Florence.
+His work Une institution révolutionnaire et ses élèves was the culmination of twenty years of research.